solita/solita.github.com/_posts/2025-03-10-cing-the-web.md

 It ain't exactly pretty like [hiccup](https://github.com/weavejester/hiccup) or [JSX](https://react.dev/learn/writing-markup-with-jsx), but if you squint hard enough you can kind of see the HTML structure.
-You can see the HTML generating code on GitHub: [`html.c`](https://github.com/tatut/todoC/blob/main/html.c)
+You can see the HTML-generating code on GitHub: [`html.c`](https://github.com/tatut/todoC/blob/main/html.c)

 ## Data model and state management

 Next up is modeling and managing the data.
 What we want again is something simple, especially as we need to manage memory manually.

-We can model the `Todo` as C struct, containing the index, label and completion status of the item as well as links to previous and next entries.
+We can model the `Todo` as C struct, containing the index, label, and completion status of the item as well as links to previous and next entries.
-We could use a [dynamic array](https://www.geeksforgeeks.org/dynamic-array-in-c/) to store the data, but again we will just have a statically allocated pool with 1024 entries.
-If anyone has more things on their todo-list, they need better software to manage it anyway!
+We could use a [dynamic array](https://www.geeksforgeeks.org/dynamic-array-in-c/) to store the data, but again we will have a statically allocated pool with 1024 entries.
+If anyone has more things on their to-do-list, they need better software to manage it anyway!

 ```c